 We believe that all children have the right to learn how to read.
-We ensure that anyone who needs to receive daily systematic phonics teaching do, no matter their age.
 Children are assessed every half term by the Phonics Lead and re-grouped according to this outcome.
 Reading groups are fluid to ensure all children are appropriately supported and challenged.
-Books are sent home according to the child's RWI group and when off the program the teachers ensure that they are still reading at the appropriate level.
-We work closely with outdoor agencies and offer further support through additional phonics sessions and tailored interventions to support individuals in accordance with their individual plans.

-All children in Reception undertake the NELI assessment which identifies children who would benefit from further language input.
+Books are sent home according to the child's RWI group and when they complete the programme, the teachers ensure that they are still reading at the appropriate level.
+We work closely with outside agencies and offer further support through additional phonics sessions and tailored interventions to support individuals in accordance with their individual plans.
+C. C. C. C. S. J. C. C. C. C. C. S. S. C. All children in Reception undertake the NELI assessment which identifies children who would benefit from further language input.
 In addition, children identified by the class teacher as requiring support with sounds will take part in the Speech Link assessment.
-From this, children may be referred to SALT or may follow a programme within school.
+From this, children may be referred to SALT (Speech and Language Therapy) or may follow a programme within school.